piglione73/s3-client-browser/README.md

 How to install
 --------------
-Make sure you have [grunt command line interface](https://github.com/gruntjs/grunt-cli) installed as a global package:
+Make sure you have the [grunt command line interface](https://github.com/gruntjs/grunt-cli) installed as a global package:

 ```
 npm install -g grunt-cli